dvrs-brad/offcanvas-sage-9/README.md

 The project consists of four files.
 There are two view files, one JavaScript file, and one SCSS file.
 These files are not meant to override your existing files.
 Only to show you where you can add the snippets contained in them.
 For clarity, I have added each file in it's appropriate Sage 9 folder.

+View a working [Demo](https://davroswebdesign.com).
+Resize the browser window to view the mobile menu.